dvaneynde/home-automation/DESIGN.md

 	</lamp>
 ```
 Functionally this means:
-- There is a switch at the house's entrance hall.
+- There is a switch at the house's entrance hall, named `SchakLichtInkom`.
-- There is also a lamp, unsurprisingly, that toggles between on and off depdengin on the switch.
+- There is also a lamp, named `LichtInkom`, that toggles between on and off depdending on the switch.
-- The lamp turns off automatically after 300 seconds - kids forget to switch it off.
-The lamp will shortly blink before going off, so you can quickly toggle the switch to prevent that - typically you're chatting at the door with your neighbour.
+- The lamp turns off automatically after 300 seconds - kids often forgot to switch it off so I added this feature.
+The lamp will shortly blink before going off, so you can quickly toggle the switch to prevent that - for example, you're chatting at the door with your neighbour for far too long.

 So how does this relate to the structure explained in the previous section?
-First let's see how Lamp and Switch fit in.
-Easy - but check also the other elements in previous section that are inherited.
+First let's see how Lamp and Switch types fit in.
 I included some of the methods we'll need later.

 ```plantuml
 @startuml